MicrosoftDocs/VBA-Docs/api/Outlook.OlStoreType.md

 ## Remarks

-Used as a parameter to the [NameSpace.AddStoreEx Method (Outlook)](Outlook.NameSpace.AddStoreEx.md).
+Used as a parameter to the [NameSpace.AddStoreEx method (Outlook)](Outlook.NameSpace.AddStoreEx.md).

 [!include[Support and feedback](~/includes/feedback-boilerplate.md)]